moacyr-catani/node-package-callback-handler/README.md

 ## Feedback
-If you have any comment, sugestion or if you find any problem using `callback-handler`, create, please, an [issue](https://github.com/moacyr-catani/node-package-callback-handler/issues) in GitHub projec's page.
+If you have any comment, sugestion or if you find any problem using `callback-utility`, create, please, an [issue](https://github.com/moacyr-catani/node-package-callback-handler/issues) in GitHub projec's page.

 I do appreciate any feedback and will do my best to answer quickly.